How to remove FickerStealer malware from the operating system?

 What is FickerStealer?

-FickerStealer is a malicious program, categorized as a stealer.
-It is designed to extract (i.e. steal) a variety of sensitive and private information from infected devices.
-FickerStealer malware targets Windows operating systems - Windows XP through Windows 10.
-Since the developers of this malicious program are offering it for sale online, how it is proliferated depends on the cyber criminals using it.
+FickerStealer is a malicious program categorized as a stealer.
+It extracts (steals) various sensitive and private information from infected devices.
+FickerStealer malware targets Windows Operating Systems: Windows XP through to Windows 10.
+Since the developers of this malicious program offer it for sale online, how it is proliferated depends on the cyber criminals using it.

 Name | FickerStealer virus |